shaikhumairhasan/vehicleidentification/README.md

-# vehicleidentification
+# Vehicle identification
-**Vehicle Identification** is a website project that lets you search about the owner and vehicle details by either entering the vehicle registration number or by *uploading an image of the vehicle's license plate.*
+**Vehicle Identification** is a full stack web application that lets you search about the owner and vehicle details by either entering the vehicle registration number or by ***uploading an image of the vehicle's license plate.***

+The distinct feature of this project is that it utilizes the power of **Artificial Intelligence (AI)** for reading the text from the images uploaded by user.
+It then searches for vehicle's registration number within that text and if found, it fetches the information associated with the registration number from the database.

+This has been made possible due to **Tesseract**, which is an **Optical Character Recognition (OCR)** engine with open-source code.

 It also offers additional functionality by providing an **Admin login.**
 The Admin, after signing-in, can perform operations like **Adding, Updating, Deleting and Listing all owner and vehicle details**.

-**Technologies used:**
+## Technologies used:

 **1. Front-end:** HTML, CSS, JavaSript, Bootstrap, Thymeleaf.